luisds95/genreit/README.md

 Simply write:

-`python genreit -title "This is a title" -description "This is the plot of the movie"`
+`python genreit.py -title "This is a title" -description "This is the plot of the movie"`

 It will be a bit slow the first time it is ran with a new configuration as it will not find a pretrained model to use, so it will use the data specified in the config file to train a model and will save it for later use.